DataStax-Academy/kubecon2020/README.md

 helm install traefik traefik/traefik --create-namespace -f traefik.values.yaml
 ```

-Finally the step we have been waiting for lets install our Cassandra by running a helm install of K8ssandra.
+Finally, the step we have been waiting for.
+Lets install our Cassandra by running a helm install of K8ssandra.
 ### ✅  Helm 3 Install
 ```
 helm install k8ssandra-tools k8ssandra/k8ssandra
 helm install k8ssandra-cluster-a k8ssandra/k8ssandra-cluster --set ingress.traefik.enabled=true --set ingress.traefik.repair.host=repair.127.0.0.1.xip.io
 ```

-Verify everything is up running
+Verify everything is up running.
 ```
 watch kubectl get pods
 ```
 From this command we will be able to see the pods as they come on line.
-Notice the steps completing.
+Notice the steps as they complete.

 ### ✅  Monitor your system
-It is a requirement of modern applications and systems that you can monitor them.
-K8ssandra is no different and to that end provides us with build in Grafana and Prometheus.
+Modern applications and systems require that you can monitor them.
+K8ssandra is no different and to that end provides us with built-in Grafana and Prometheus.

-To find the UI for Grafana and Prometheus use the links page in your instance and click on the corisponding Grafana and Prometheus.
+To find the UI for Grafana and Prometheus use the links page in your instance and click on the corresponding Grafana and Prometheus.

-# 2. Working with data
+# 2. Working with Data

 ### ✅  Deploy Pet Clinic App